 Our Class B ordinary shares have 10 votes per share, and our Class A ordinary shares, which are the shares underlying the ADSs have one vote per share.
-Given the greater number of votes per share attributed to our Class B ordinary shares, holders of Class B ordinary shares collectively beneficially hold shares representing approximately 81.8% of the voting rights of our outstanding share capital as of August 15, 2021.
-Further, John Cotterell, our Chief Executive Officer, beneficially holds Class B ordinary shares representing approximately 42.6% of the voting rights of our outstanding share capital as of August 15, 2021.
+Given the greater number of votes per share attributed to our Class B ordinary shares, holders of Class B ordinary shares collectively beneficially hold shares representing approximately 79.8% of the voting rights of our outstanding share capital as of September 30, 2022.
+Further, John Cotterell, our Chief Executive Officer, beneficially holds Class B ordinary shares, which along with the Class A ordinary shares he beneficially owns, represents approximately 42.4% of the voting rights of our outstanding share capital as of September 30, 2022.
 Consequently, Mr. Cotterell will continue to be able to have a significant influence on corporate matters submitted to a vote of shareholders.
 Notwithstanding this concentration of control, we do not currently qualify as a "controlled company" under New York Stock Exchange listing rules.